limrun-inc/android-chrome-benchmark/README.md

 subset of end users connecting their agent from their laptops in India.

-We've seen 5x improvement in latency, attributing it mostly to how Chrome Devtools Protocol (CDP) is chatty that the impact of latency is multipled and running Android-Playwright server on our bare metal infra.
+We've seen 5x improvement in latency, attributing it mostly to how Chrome Devtools Protocol (CDP) being very chatty that the impact of latency is multipled and us running the sandbox on bare-metal infra.

-Note that we used to have only `eu-north1` and `us-west1` regions at the time, we now have `as-south1` and it's automatically selected depending where you run the benchmark so you need to select `us-west1` or `eu-north1` explicitly while the client is in India/Singapore region to replicate the benchmarks.
+> Note that we used to have only `eu-north1` and `us-west1` regions at the time,
+> we now have private `as-south1` as well to make it even smoother for all users
+> across the globe.

 In the results section, we have different combinations too but our main goal was to improve for end users in Southeast Asia region who must run their